nicolaschan/baybridge/README.md

 ### Reading and writing

-To write to the a name in _K_, the write command must be signed by the signing key _S_.
+To write to a name in _K_, the write command must be signed by the signing key _S_.

 This way, nodes do not need to trust each other.
 Nodes share the signed write commands and apply the changes according to a conflict resolution strategy.